Take a look at our online video to see what measures we have put in place.

-Students will not be required to wear a face mask or covering when they are in their classroom bubbles but they will be required to wear one when outside their classroom.
+Students are not required to wear a face mask or covering when they are in their classroom bubbles but they are required to wear one when outside their classroom.
 This includes all communal areas, toilets and corridors.
 This is because there is a risk of close contact with people you do not usually meet and maintaining social distancing may be more challenging.

 When you wear a face mask or covering, it is important to use face coverings properly (covering your mouth and nose) and wash your hands before putting them on and after taking them off.